alatras/ethereum-validator-api/README.md

 ## Prerequisites

 - Go 1.24 or higher
-- Access to an Ethereum RPC endpoint (QuickNode URL provided as default)
+- Access to an Ethereum RPC endpoint

 ## Installation